 The CAP theorem and CQRS have a close relationship.
-The CAP theorem, also known as Brewer's theorem [8], is a fundamental principle in distributed computing that asserts it is impossible for a distributed system to guarantee all three of the following properties simultaneously: consistency, availability, and performance.
-If consistency is maintained, every “read” operation returns the most recent “write” or an error.
+The CAP theorem, also known as Brewer's theorem, [8] is a fundamental principle in distributed computing that asserts that it is impossible for a distributed system to guarantee all three of the following properties simultaneously: consistency, availability, and performance.
+If consistency is maintained, every read operation returns the most recent write or an error.
 Availability, on the other hand, implies that every request receives a response, even if all system nodes are down.
 With partition tolerance, the system continues to function even when communications are lost or delayed across network nodes.
 Due to the impossibility of choosing all three options, it is necessary to reach a compromise.
 CQRS is effective because it provides numerous opportunities by emphasizing optimal decision-making in various circumstances.

 By adopting CQRS, developers can design cloud-native services that efficiently handle high query loads while ensuring data consistency through strict command processing.
 CQRS is commonly referred to as an interim stage preceding event sourcing.
-Event Sourcing complements CQRS by capturing all changes to the system's state as a sequence of events.
+Event sourcing complements CQRS by capturing all changes to the system's state as a sequence of events.

 Event sourcing is a design technique based on the concept that all changes to the state of an application throughout its lifetime are recorded as a series of events.
 As a result, serialized events become the fundamental building blocks of the application.
-In event sourcing approach the programs store transactions but not their respective states.
+In the event sourcing approach, the programs store transactions but not their respective states.
 When a state is needed, all transactions from the beginning of time are applied [29], [30].
 Nothing is deleted or updated from the data repository.
-Because of this fact, there cannot be any concurrent updating issues.
+Because of this, there cannot be any concurrent updating issues.
 Most applications work by storing the current state of domain entities and starting business transactions.
 Instead of storing all the information in the columns of a single record or in the properties of a single object, the state of the entities is described by the sequence of events.
 This is an event-based representation of an entity.
-As described previously in the article, an "event" is something that occurred in the past and is an expression of the ubiquitous language.
+As described above, an “event” is something that occurred in the past and is an expression of the UL.

-As objects, domain events are an integral component of a bounded context.
-They give a way to talk about important things that happen or change in the system.
-Then, loosely connected parts of the domain can respond to these events [21].
+As objects, domain events are an integral component of a BC.
+They provide a way to talk about important things that happen or change in the system, and then loosely connected parts of the domain can respond to these events [21].
 In this manner, the objects that raise the events do not need to consider the action that must occur when the event occurs.
 Similarly, event-handling objects do not need to know where the event originated.

-Event storage may be relational, document-based, or graph-based, therefore events might be stored in a SQL or NoSQL database like PostgreSQL, MySQL MongoDB, Apache Cassandra or using a specific solution such as “RavenDB” or “FaunaDB” [4].
-Table 3 describes some cloud-based options.
+Event storage may be relational, document-based, or graph-based; therefore, events may be stored in an SQL or NoSQL database such as PostgreSQL, MySQL, MongoDB, or Apache Cassandra, or they may be stored using a specific solution such as “RavenDB” or “FaunaDB” [4].
+Table 3 presents some examples of cloud-based options.

 Table 3.
-Cloud data-storages' suitability for various business cases
+Suitability of cloud-based storage options for various business cases